 Before specialising in psychiatry, Joanna rotated through a series of hospital jobs, from the chaos of A&E to the handkerchief quiet of palliative care.
 It was around this time she began writing a blog, which she found helped to empty her head of all the suffering she saw during the day (you can read the posts she wrote here).
 From the blog developed an idea for a novel, and Jo spent the next few months attending workshops and classes, including Faber’s Writing A Novel course, in order to learn more.
 In the spring of 2014, Jo took part in the Womentoring Programme, where aspiring female authors are mentored by women within the publishing industry, and it was through this scheme that she met Katie Espiner of The Borough Press.
 The following September, Jo attended the York Festival of Writing, where she won the Friday Night Live competition (a kind of literary X-factor) with her story about two little girls in the summer of ’76.
 Within forty-eight hours of leaving York, she had received offers of representation from a number of literary agents, and she went on to sign with Sue Armstrong of Conville and Walsh.

-The Borough Press (HarperCollins) acquired Jo’s novel shortly afterwards, and THE TROUBLE WITH GOATS AND SHEEP will be published in January 2016.
+The Borough Press (HarperCollins) acquired Jo’s novel shortly afterwards, and THE TROUBLE WITH GOATS AND SHEEP was published in January 2016.
 Within a fortnight of publication, it reached #3 in The Sunday Times bestsellers’ list.

 Jo remains in the Peak District, with her family and her dog, where she continues to explore a fascination with words, stories and people.
 Her second novel THREE THINGS ABOUT ELSIE will be published by HarperCollins in January 2018